Welcome to the podcast of the Lotus Eaters for Tuesday, the 14th of October, 2025.

 Well, she's disappointed.

-This summer I got cultural whiplash.
+This summer, I got cultural whiplash.

-I was a 2010 Tumblr feminist, is what I'm saying.
+I was a 2010 Tumblr feminist.

 Also, you know, is there anti-social misogyny?

-I'm just confused by that pretty much.
+I'm just confused by that pretty.

 It implies the existence of it, right?

-In the past decade in particular, again, since 2015, uh, I saw the evidence of progress in my media diet.
+In the past decade in particular, again, since 2015, I saw the evidence of progress in my media diet.

 The movies, shows, books, and advertisements I consumed were increasingly giving women a seat at the table.